Weikai-Xu/Weikai-Xu.github.io/_pages/about.md

 - Jan 2023: One paper has been accepted in Solid-State Electronics 🎉.
 - Sep 2022: Two collaborative papers have been accepted by IEEE International Electron Devices Meeting (IEDM) 2023 🎉.
 - Jun 2022: I received the Best Student Award (1st Prize) of CSTIC 2022 🎉🎉🎉.
-- Apr 2022: One paper has been accepted by 2022 IEEE Symposium on VLSI Technology and Circuits 🎉🎉🎉.
+- Apr 2022: One paper has been accepted by 2022 IEEE Symposium on VLSI Technology and Circuits (VLSI Technology and Circuits) 🎉🎉🎉.
 - Nov 2021: One paper has been accepted by 2022 China Semiconductor Technology International Conference (CSTIC) 🎉.
 - Sep 2021: One collaborative paper has been accepted by 2022 IEEE International Electron Devices Meeting (IEDM) 🎉.